| The discussion on the strategic

 for them, as soon as he has restored the unity of the army,

+which is his primary aim.
 We can regret that these things

 are so.
 We can say that this is not the best variant for the